The Bankrate promise

 If you can’t pay your balance down quickly, it might make sense to transfer your balance to a credit card with a lower APR.
 This move can help you save hundreds or even thousands of dollars in interest.

-Many credit cards offer an introductory APR for balance transfers.
-Depending on the card, you may be eligible for a promotional balance transfer rate of zero percent (or some other APR less than the national average).
+Many credit cards come with an introductory APR offer for balance transfers.
+Depending on the card, you may be eligible for a 0 percent intro APR offer on balance transfers (or some other APR less than the national average).

-Keep in mind that balance transfers are not free.
+Keep in mind that balance transfers are not typically free.
 Many cards charge 3 percent to 5 percent in balance transfer fees.
-If you want to see how much you could save with a balance transfer, even with balance transfer fees, you should check out Bankrate’s balance transfer calculator.
+If you want to see how much you could save with a balance transfer, even with balance transfer fees, you should check out our balance transfer calculator.

 Consolidate your debt